Brown-University-Library/bdr-api-tools/plan_for_class_refactor.md

 - CLI usage and outputs are unchanged for end users.
 - `tests/test_collection_title.py` continues to pass without modifications.
 - Checkpoint and listing JSON schemas remain unchanged.
-- The code is reorganized into cohesive classes, and `main()` delegates orchestration to a runner object.
+- The code is reorganized into cohesive classes where appropriate (3+ methods), and `main()` remains the independent manager function orchestrating the run using those classes and helper functions.
 - All new/ported functions and methods use 3.12 type hints and present-tense docstrings.